Houston Solicitation of Prostitution Attorney

 Prostitution Attorneys Proudly Serving Houston and Surrounding Areas

-Being charged with solicitation of prostitution, or as it is more commonly known, prostitution can be an embarrassing experience for anyone to experience.
+Being charged with solicitation of prostitution, or as it is more commonly known, “prostitution,” can be an embarrassing experience for anyone to experience.
+If you’ve been accused or charged, reach out to an experienced Houston Solicitation of Prostitution Attorney.
 Being convicted of prostitution can be a horrible thing for a number of reasons.
 First, a conviction for prostitution or solicitation of prostitution can follow a person for life.
 Such a conviction can affect marriages and employment and sometimes ends up published in the media.
 The negative stigma of prostitution in our society makes it an embarrassing charge to have on one’s record.
 The second problem is that Texas law creates a special enhancement scheme for prostitution cases.
 This means that once a person has been convicted of prostitution one time, the next time(s) the person is charged, he/she will face harsher punishment.
 You will need a Houston solicitation of prostitution attorney to protect your rights.

 In order to prove that a person committed the offense of prostitution, the government must show beyond a reasonable doubt that one of two different scenarios occurred.
 The first scenario is that the person accused knowingly offers to engage, agrees to engage, or engages in sexual conduct with another person for a fee.